paich64/C64MEGA65/README.md

 * On-Screen-Menu via the MEGA65's <kbd>Help</kbd> key to mount disk images and to configure the core
-* Realtime switching between a 6581 SID and 8580 SID
+* Realtime switching between a 6581 SID and a 8580 SID
 * CRT filter: Optional visual scanlines so that the output looks more like an old monitor or TV
-* Crop/Zoom: On HDMI, you can optionally crop the top and bottom border of the C64's output and zoom in, so that the 16:9 screen real-estate is utilized more efficiently.
+* Crop/Zoom: On HDMI, you can optionally crop the top and bottom border of the C64's output and zoom in, so that the 16:9 screen real-estate is better utilized and you have a larger picture.
 Great for games.
 * Audio processing: Optionally improve the raw audio output of the system

 Installation